 Most of the time, when I think of a scene, unless I've got a specific reason to do otherwise, the scene's layout is flat.
 The ground is relatively flat, towns are built on flat ground, and pathways, though sometimes curved, generally offer little incline.
 I don't really like that, to be honest, but that's just how I think, having been born and raised in suburban southeast Michigan.
+It's kinda flat there.
 So I try things like this, with the small ledge they're walking down.
-It adds at least some degree of interesting topography.
+It adds at least some amount of interesting topography.